dorexe16/deep-learning-course-project/README.md

 - ViT Hybrid Model
 - ViT direct finetune
 - Ensemble model with EfficientNet
-All the different methods are in the `code` folder.
+<br>All the different methods are in the `code` folder.
-To train the model, run one of the `train_x.py` files.
+<br>To train the model, run one of the `train_x.py` files.
 This script handles data preprocessing, model training, and evaluation.

 ```bash
 python train_x.py